History of Money

 Chinese bronze coin from the Han Dynasty

-Coins with guarantees were invented around 650 BC.
-This kind of coin is marked with a promise by somebody (often a government) that this coin is worth what it says it is worth.
-So you don't have to weigh each coin before you accept it (if you trust that government).
+Governments invented coins with guarantees around 650 BC.
+Governments or businesses mark this kind of coin with a promise that this coin is worth what it says it is worth.
+So - if you trust that government - you don't have to weigh each coin before you accept it.
 The first coins of this kind were from Lydia, in West Asia.
-They were used to pay mercenary soldiers.
+Lydian kings used the coins to pay mercenary soldiers.
 But many people preferred to keep on using mainly credit for trading instead.

 Greek coin from Corinth

-When governments began to require people to pay their taxes in money, gradually metal coins became common all over Europe, Asia, and Africa ( except for central Africa and South Africa).
+When governments began to require people to pay their taxes in money, gradually gold, silver, and bronze coins became common all over Europe, Asia, and Africa ( except for South Africa).
 In South America, the Aztec empire collected taxes in cocoa beans, in the same way, starting about 1400 AD.
 Traders even made fake cocoa beans to trick people into thinking they were money.

 The governments that minted these coins figured out that if they didn't have enough money, they could mix the gold with more silver to make it go further, or mix the silver with more bronze.
 That way they could make more coins with the same amount of metal, and have more money to pay their soldiers with.
 The Romans did this in the 200s AD.

-But of course people soon figured out that these coins weren't really worth what the government said they were worth, and then they didn't want to take those coins in stores.
+But of course pretty soon people figured out that these coins weren't really worth what the government said they were worth, and then they didn't want to take those coins in stores.
 Or they demanded more coins, so it would be the same amount of gold or silver as before.